fontanf/setcoveringsolver/README.md

 - Mixed-Integer Linear Program (Gurobi) `-a milp_gurobi`

 - Row weighting local search (unicost only)
-  - based on "Weighting-Based Parallel Local Search for Optimal Camera Placement and Unicost Set Covering" (Lin et al., 2020) `-a "localsearch_rowweighting"`
-  - based on "An efficient local search heuristic with row weighting for the unicost set covering problem" (Gao et al., 2015) `-a "localsearch_rowweighting_2"`
+  - based on "An efficient local search heuristic with row weighting for the unicost set covering problem" (Gao et al., 2015) `-a "localsearch_rowweighting_1"`
+  - `-a "localsearch_rowweighting_2"`
+    - `-a "localsearch_rowweighting_2 --wu 1"` implements the algorithm from "Weighting-Based Parallel Local Search for Optimal Camera Placement and Unicost Set Covering" (Lin et al., 2020)
+    - `-a "localsearch_rowweighting_2 --n1 1 --n2 2 --wu 1"` implements the algorithm from "Weighting-based Variable Neighborhood Search for Optimal Camera Placement" (Su et al., 2021)

 - Large neighborhood search based on "Note: A local‐search heuristic for large set‐covering problems" (Jacobs et Brusco, 1995).
 A move consists in removing some sets and then filing the solution until it becomes feasible again.
   - Sets are removed to uncover a randomly selected element.
 This implementation is fast, simple and robust, but returns lower quality solutions `-a "largeneighborhoodsearch --iteration-limit 100000 --iteration-without-improvment-limit 10000"`